Xavier vs. Bryant College Basketball Predictions & Picks - November 24

 Xavier vs. Bryant Predictions & Picks: Spread, Total - November 24

-Friday's game that pits the Xavier Musketeers (3-2) against the Bryant Bulldogs (3-3) at Cintas Center has a good chance to be a lopsided matchup based on our computer prediction, which projects a final score of 76-59 in favor of Xavier, who is heavy favorites by our model.
+Friday's contest between the Xavier Musketeers (3-2) and the Bryant Bulldogs (3-3) at Cintas Center should be a one-sided matchup, as our computer prediction projects a final score of 76-58 and heavily favors Xavier to come out on top.
 Tipoff is at 12:00 PM ET on November 24.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!